UTAH LEADS TOGETHER

 Utah Leads Together 3.0

-This version of the Utah Leads Together plan presents critical instructions for high risk populations, addresses impacts to Utah’s multi-cultural community, and plants seeds for Utah’s ultimate recovery.
+Version 3 of the Utah Leads Together plan was released on May 20, 2020 and added onto the previous two versions by presenting critical instructions for high risk populations, addresses impacts to Utah’s multi-cultural community, and plants seeds for Utah’s ultimate recovery.

 Utah Leads Together 2.0